nowsprinting/create-script-folders-with-tests/Documentation~/index.md

 # Create Script Folders with Tests

-This Unity Editor Extensions create a script folders (Editor, Runtime, and each Tests) containing assembly definition file (.asmdef).
+This Unity Editor Extensions create script folders (Editor, Runtime, and each Tests) containing assembly definition file (.asmdef).

 When opening the context menu and select Create | Script Folders with Tests, The root folder (e.g., named "MyFeature") and below will be created as follows.